-Learn more and watch the replays here, or click on the individual episodes below.
-OR – find those videos created by TBCS for the broadcasts here, or just drift around this site and you are sure to run into them.
+Learn more and click on the individual episodes below to watch/read the replays (be patient with the long loading time).
+OR – find the videos created by TBCS for the broadcasts here, or just drift around this site and you are sure to run into them.

 Episode 1: Love, Magic, and Misdirection